 - Annual bills

-The sinking funds you decide to set up will be based on your life stage and what events you have happening.
+The sinking funds you set up will be based on your life stage and events you expect.

 Some, like saving for Christmas or planning for car repairs, will apply to most people.

-How do you calculate the amount to save in sinking funds?
+How do you calculate the amount to save?

 How many times did you car need repairs?
 How many times did you get your oil changed?
 Add all of that up and divide it by 12 for an amount to save monthly for estimated car repairs.

 If you anticipate any large repairs in the future you can get quotes for how much it might cost and then divide that amount by months or paychecks to determine how much extra you need to save.

-When you have a specific date for an event or bill it is much easier to determine the amount to save monthly or by paycheck.
+When you have a specific date for an event is easy to determine the amount to save.
 You simply take the amount you need for the event or bill and divide it by the number or months or paychecks until you need the money.